What is Medical Laboratory Science?

 - Develop and establish new analytical procedures.

-- Conducting preventative maintenance and repair of laboratory instrumentation related to medical technology.
+- Conducting preventative maintenance and repair of laboratory instrumentation related to medical lab science.

-Most medical technologists work in a health care setting such as a hospital, private laboratories or doctors’ offices.
-Medical technologists also find employment in medical sales, research, teaching/training, service organizations such as the Peace Corp, and even the military services.
+Most medical lab scientists work in a health care setting such as a hospital, private laboratories or doctors’ offices.
+Medical lab scientists also find employment in medical sales, research, teaching/training, service organizations such as the Peace Corp, and even the military services.

-What is the expected starting salary for a Medical Technologist?
+What is the expected starting salary for a Medical Lab Scientist?

-While salaries are always dependent upon where you live, nationally medical technologists earn between $15.00-$20.00/hour.
+While salaries are always dependent upon where you live, nationally the average salary for a medical laboratory scientist was $61,500 in 2015.
 In addition, some hospitals will offer significant signing bonuses as well as increased rates for working night shifts.

-How do I earn a degree in Medical Technology?
+How do I earn a degree in Medical Laboratory Science?